opendocsg/slw-judgments-backfill/2017_SGHC_216/report.md

 55     There was a dearth of local authorities on the point.
 Two were brought to my attention.

-56     In _Kua Hui Li v Prosper Credit Pte Ltd_ [2014] 3 SLR 1007 (“ _Kua_ ”), the plaintiff and her husband were joint tenants of the property.
+56     In _Kua Hui Li v Prosper Credit Pte Ltd_ <span class="citation">[2014] 3 SLR 1007</span> (“ _Kua_ ”), the plaintiff and her husband were joint tenants of the property.
 In matrimonial proceedings between the plaintiff and her husband, the husband agreed to transfer his rights, title and interest to the plaintiff with no payment from her.
 The agreement was followed by an order of court which was based on the agreement.
 The agreement and the order were both made on 6 November 2012.

 57     On 30 January 2013, a moneylender approved a loan to the husband for $5,000.
 This was due to be paid on 27 February 2013.
 On 4 February 2013, the moneylender approved a second loan to the husband for $3,000.
 This was due to be paid on 3 April 2013.
 The plaintiff was not aware of the loans.